Enzyme: Substrate binding

-Enzymes must bind their substrates before they can catalyse any chemical reaction.
-Enzymes are usually very specific as to what substrates they bind and then the chemical reaction catalysed.
+Enzymes must bind their substrates before they can catalyze any chemical reaction.
+Enzymes are usually very specific as to what substrates they bind and then the chemical reaction catalyzed.
 Specificity is achieved by binding pockets with complementary shape, charge and hydrophilic/hydrophobic characteristics to the substrates.
 Enzymes can therefore distinguish between very similar substrate molecules to be chemoselective, regioselective and stereospecific.

 Some of the enzymes showing the highest specificity and accuracy are involved in the copying and expression of the genome.
 Some of these enzymes have "proof-reading" mechanisms.
 Here, an enzyme such as DNA polymerase catalyzes a reaction in a first step and then checks that the product is correct in a second step.
 This two-step process results in average error rates of less than 1 error in 100 million reactions in high-fidelity mammalian polymerases.
 Similar proofreading mechanisms are also found in RNA polymerase, aminoacyl tRNA synthetases and ribosomes.

 Conversely, some enzymes display enzyme promiscuity, having broad specificity and acting on a range of different physiologically relevant substrates.
 Many enzymes possess small side activities which arose fortuitously (i.e. neutrally), which may be the starting point for the evolutionary selection of a new function.